Male hand starts fire with a fire steel, fire striker

 Magnesium burns very violently when powdered or shaved.
 A magnesium bar is even easier to use than a Ferro rod.
 Let’s look at how to use a mag bar.

-Start with scraping off small chunks of magnesium with a scraper or the back of your knife – the scrapings go right into your tinder bundle.
+Start with scraping off tiny shavings of magnesium with a scraper or the sharp spine of your knife – the scrapings go right into your tinder bundle.
 Using your rod, you then throw a spark into it, and your odds of ignition have just gone up by a lot.

 Do I suggest it – not necessarily.
 Yes, it works great, and it doesn’t hurt to have, but the Ferro rod is the absolute gold standard for the bush, and you really should learn how to use the Ferro rod.